 A business strategy plan is basically a “to do” list

 - Make a list of all the things you want to accomplish next year.
 For instance, this list will include the number of workshops you intend to present; the number of coaching hours a week you are aiming for; new products and services you hope to develop, etc.

 - Quantify these.
 Next to each of these, place an income figure you are striving for.

 - Make a sub-list of everything that needs to be done to realize each of the above categories.
 A workshop slated for February needs preparatory tasks such as publicity, mailings, and contacting venues.
 These must be accomplished prior to your launch date.
 These cannot be put off in view of working on a project whose launch date is in April.
-In this way, you will fill your calendar with time–and income-sensitive tasks.
+In this way, you will fill your business strategy plan calendar with time—and income—sensitive tasks.